-I know this is not technically skincare but it is important to use, or not use, wisely.
+I know this is not technically skincare but it’s important to use, or not use, wisely.

 Stay away from pressed powders and mineral powder foundations as these will exaggerate lines and dryness.
-The look you want is youthful and dewy, powder will not give you either.
+The look you want is youthful and dewy, powder won’t give you either.

 One of my favorite powders for a light dusting in summer months is Make Up For Ever HD Powder.
 This is an award winning, light diffusing, pore minimizing miracle worker.
 A little goes a long way too so its a great value.